Boost Your Score in 10 Weeks – Free USMLE Step 1 Plan

 Tips from the Best USMLE Tutors:

 - 10+ hours a day of studying is no simple task.
-In fact, most full time jobs are only 8 hours.
-That’s why it is very important that in following this step 1 study schedule, you push yourself, but not too hard.
-Working yourself to exhaustion every day can definitely cause more harm than it does good.
-Make sure to avoid test day burnout by doing your best to relax and making Step 1 studying as enjoyable as possible.
-Which leads us to our next point:
+In fact, most full-time jobs are only 8 hours.
+That’s why it is very important that in following this 10-week Step 1 study schedule, you push yourself, but not too hard.
+Working yourself to exhaustion every day can cause more harm than it does good.
+Make sure to avoid test day burnout by doing your best to relax and making Step 1 studying as enjoyable as possible, which leads us to our next point:

 - When you are studying during the day, if you find yourself feeling overwhelmed, unreasonably stressed out, or exhausted, take a break.
-Especially in the first week or two while you are adjusting to this schedule, don’t be afraid to close the computer, put down your pencil, and take a walk, play with a pet, or cook some food.
+Especially in the first week or two while you are adjusting to this schedule.
+Don’t be afraid to turn off the computer, put down your pencil, take a walk, play with a pet, or cook some food.
 We also highly encourage students to make their study space comfortable and pleasant.
 Buy a desk plant, set up shop in an area full of natural light, and get studying!

-- DON’T STAY AT HOME FOR 10-WEEKS!!!
-While it is important that you study in a place where you can focus, staying home and studying for 10+ hours a day is not healthy.
-While it is okay to study from home sometimes, remember the importance of packing up your things and heading on over to the library, a quiet coffee shop, a friend’s house (study buddies can be great!) or even a quiet park.
+- DON’T STAY AT HOME FOR 10 WEEKS!!!
+While it is important to study in a place where you can focus, staying home and studying for 10+ hours a day is not healthy.
+While it is okay to study from home sometimes, remember the importance of packing up your things and heading on over to the library, a quiet coffee shop, a friend’s house ( study buddies can be great! ) or even a quiet park.

 - If you find yourself constantly distracted studying alone, give us a call to schedule tutoring sessions or create a study group of individuals that will hold you accountable and keep you on track.